Autocar India

 Verified

 Buy the Innova HyCross Hybrid ZX (O).
-For weekend highways with family and a 10-15 year plan, nothing in this price gives you the same mix of space, comfort and hassle-free ownership.
+For weekend highways with family and a 10-15 year plan, nothing in this price range gives you the same mix of space, comfort and hassle-free ownership.
 It is genuinely easy to live with, seats are comfortable for long stints, the third row is usable, and with it folded, you get a huge boot for bags.
-Toyota’s hybrid is smooth and proven, and Toyota's support and resale over a decade-plus are about as worry-free as it gets.
+Toyota’s hybrid system is smooth and proven, and among hybrid cars, Toyota’s long-term support and resale value are about as worry-free as it gets.

 One point to remember is that at highway speeds, the hybrid doesn’t save as much fuel as in the city, and when you floor it, the engine can sound a bit strained.
 Ride on the ZX(O)’s 18-inch wheels is a touch firmer too - if you value plushness over kit, the ZX on 17s rides nicer and costs less.